Skip to content

 pip install neworder

-or to enable parallel execution using MPI:
+or to enable parallel execution using MPI use one of the following:

-or enable the (geo)spatial graph functionality:
+and to enable the (geo)spatial graph functionality:

 pip install neworder[geospatial]

-pip install neworder[parallel,geospatial]
+pip install neworder[parallel-openmpi,geospatial]

 docker pull virgesmith/neworder